LogicTree: Structured Proof Exploration for Coherent and Rigorous Logical Reasoning with Large Language Models: Experiments

 \textbf{Baselines.}\quad To compare our framework with existing LLM-based reasoning methods, we select baselines from three categories:

-\begin{itemize}[leftmargin=10pt,noitemsep,nolistsep] \item \textit{Strategic LLM prompting}: \textbf{CoT}~\citep{wei2022chain} prompts the model to generate intermediate reasoning steps before providing final answers. \item \textit{Modular approaches}: \textbf{SI} (Selection-Inference) ~\citep{creswell2023selectioninference} adpots selection and inference modules for iterative reasoning. \textbf{CR} (Cumulative Reasoning) ~\citep{zhang2024cumulative} introduces a cumulative process of generating new propositions to reach the answer. \textbf{ToT} (Tree-of-Thought) ~\citep{yao2023tree} leverages tree-search algorithm for deliberate reasoning. \textbf{LAMBADA} ~\citep{kazemi-etal-2023-lambada} develops a backward chaining approach for automated reasoning. \item \textit{RL-trained reasoning models}: \textbf{o1-mini} ~\citep{openai2024o1} and \textbf{o3-mini} \citep{openai2025o3mini} model. \end{itemize}
+\begin{itemize}[leftmargin=10pt,noitemsep,nolistsep] \item \textit{Strategic LLM prompting}: \textbf{CoT}~\citep{wei2022chain} prompts the model to generate intermediate reasoning steps before providing final answers. \item \textit{Modular approaches}: \textbf{SI} (Selection-Inference) ~\citep{creswell2023selectioninference} adpots selection and inference modules for iterative reasoning. \textbf{CR} (Cumulative Reasoning) ~\citep{zhang2025cumulative} introduces a cumulative process of generating new propositions to reach the answer. \textbf{ToT} (Tree-of-Thought) ~\citep{yao2023tree} leverages tree-search algorithm for deliberate reasoning. \textbf{LAMBADA} ~\citep{kazemi-etal-2023-lambada} develops a backward chaining approach for automated reasoning. \item \textit{RL-trained reasoning models}: \textbf{o1-mini} ~\citep{openai2024o1} and \textbf{o3-mini} \citep{openai2025o3mini} model. \end{itemize}

-\textbf{Models.}\quad Our proposed framework places no restrictions on the choice of LLMs.
-Here, we separately employ GPT-4o-mini, GPT-4o, ~\citep{achiam2023gpt} and Llama-3.3 70B ~\citep{dubey2024llama} within our framework.
-For a fair comparison, we reproduce CoT and other modular approaches using the same models.
-Further details on models are provided in Appendix~\ref{model}.
+\textbf{Models.}\quad Our framework places no restrictions on the choice of LLMs.
+Here, we separately employ GPT-4o-mini, GPT-4o~\citep{achiam2023gpt}, and Llama-3.3 70B ~\citep{dubey2024llama} within our framework.
+We reproduce CoT and other modular approaches using the same models for comparison.
+Further details on models are in Appendix~\ref{model}.

 \textbf{Evaluate reasoning accuracy.}\quad In logical reasoning, correct label prediction (\textit{True}, \textit{False}, or \textit{Unknown}) does not necessarily indicate correct reasoning, as models may arrive at the correct conclusion through hallucinated premises or spurious correlations ~\citep{kazemi-etal-2023-lambada, liu2023transformers}.
 Similar to ~\citet{saparov2023language}, we use \textbf{proof accuracy} for rigorous evaluation.
-We manually verify each example by focusing on the reasoning chain that verifies the hypothesis within the full reasoning trace.
-A proof is considered correct if every step in this chain is valid, while the validity of unrelated reasoning attempts is disregarded.
+We manually verify each example by focusing on the reasoning chain that verifies the hypothesis within the entire reasoning trace.
+A proof is considered correct if every step in this chain is valid, while the validity of other reasoning paths is disregarded.